lequochung19971/nano-event-bus-ts/README.md

 When applying late listening to the emitted event, the first listening will have the lifecycle is `initialized`, the next one will be `emitted`.

-When not applying late listening, this lifecycle is always `initialized`.
+When not applying late listening, this lifecycle is always `emitted`.

 ### Remove listeners and events